sufst/documentation/docs/source/git/guidelines.rst

    - If working on an **existing project**, please follow the styling guides and file structure / format that the previous contributors have agreed upon.
    - If working on a **new project**, feel free to use whatever suites the project team more.
 However, if not sure, you are advised to ask a Committee member out for more information.

-4. The **GPL-3.0 copyright** block should written as a comment. on the **TOP OF EVERY FILE**, especially if the codebase is intended (or already available) for open-source distribution on GitHub.
+4. The **GPL-3.0 copyright** block should written as a comment on the **TOP OF EVERY FILE**, especially if the codebase is intended (or already available) for open-source distribution on GitHub.
 For example you see `this <https://github.com/sufst/wireless-telemetry-gui/blob/main/src/index.js>`_ file.

       Southampton University Formula Student Team